-Guest blogger Katie Ellison shares her time-tested tips for planning the perfect Orlando family getaway.
+Guest blogger Katie Ellison (pictured with family) shares her time-tested tips for planning the perfect Orlando family getaway.

 For many people, a trip to Orlando marks the vacation of a lifetime — and something they have long dreamed about.
 But even if you get the chance to visit more than once, it is still worth taking the time to plan to make sure you get the most out of your trip.

 My family and I have been lucky enough to visit Orlando a few times now, and it is truly our favorite place in the world.
 To help with your own travel preparations, here are my top five planning tips for an amazing family vacation to Orlando!

 Please note: Depending on the timing of your visit, some experiences may be temporarily modified or closed.
 Learn more about healthy travel and what’s open in Orlando, and check with your favorite attractions for their current status.

 Book Flights and Transfers as Early as Possible